SouhaibBenFarhat/kalrx-tracker/README.md

   post 'auth/login', to: 'authentication#authenticate'<br>
   post 'signup', to: 'users#create'<br>
   post 'visit/init', to: 'visit#init'<br>
+  ##### Description:
+  This endpoint is for initiating a session with the server to start logging time for a specific time slot.

   post 'visit/ping', to: 'visit#ping'<br>
+  ##### Description:
+  This endpoint get triggered every fixed amount of time to increment the duration of a visit.

   get 'visit', to: 'visit#visits'<br>
+  ##### Description:
+  Get all visits.